Dementia Australia would like to thank our sponsors for their generousity, partnership, and support.

-Sponsors make an incredible difference by supporting their communities through organisations like Dementia Australia Vic.
+Sponsors make an incredible difference by supporting their communities through organisations like Dementia Australia.
 Not only do the following list of partners offer financial support for our programs, services and publicity campaigns, they help us build connections with the Australian community.
 In turn, we provide our sponsors with incentive and resources to learn more about living with dementia.
 If you would like to partner with us to create a world without dementia, please call 09 9815 7800 to discuss the many benefits for you and your organisation with our General Manager Fundraising.

 Dementia Australia Vic would like to acknowledge the generous support of ExxonMobil Australia, who provide sponsorship and professionally designed artwork to assist in delivering various campaigns.
-The promotion of Dementia Australia Vic in ExxonMobil Australia’s employee magazine and community newsletters has raised the profile of dementia and our organization within the Victorian community.
+The promotion of Dementia Australia Vic in ExxonMobil Australia’s employee magazine and community newsletters has raised the profile of dementia and our organisation within the Victorian community.

 Victorian aged care provider Lifeview Residential Care partnered with us over the last two years to develop and trial our Virtual Forest - a sensory therapy application designed to improve the quality of life of people living with dementia through the use of video game technology.

 Dementia Australia Victoria provided Lifeview staff with specialist training and their residents (with mid to late dementia) were involved in triali1ng the Virtual Forest experience - the overall experience, thoughts, reactions, demeanour etc. of residents all formed part of the feedback on this project.